himanshurapidops/Ecommerce-Backend-Rust-Actix/README.md

 </div>

 This repository contains the backend implementation of an e-commerce application built using Rust and the Actix Web framework.
-It provides a RESTful API for managing products, users, carts, orders, and addresses, with JWT authentication and PostgreSQL as the database.
+It provides a RESTful API for managing products, users, carts, orders, and addresses, with JWT authentication and Cockroach as the database.

 ```